 Boxlang.json Reference

-Here is a full reference of the current default boxlang.json file:
+Here is the latest reference of the current default boxlang.json file:

 /**